 Preschoolers love to examine the world in which they live.
 Teachers generate topics of study based on children’s interests and life experiences.
 The exploration makes use of all the subjects, from writing and math to art and music.
 Teachers plan themes that are exciting and relevant to young learners, such as Family, Seasons, Animals, Transportation, Senses and All About Me.

-Weekly Rotations of Specialist Curriculum typical for 5-day programs, preschool plus and full day friends:
+Weekly Rotations of Specialist Curriculum typical for 5-day programs full day friends: